obertguo/os-dev/README.md

 To compile the project in Linux, use `make`.
 The resulting raw os image is found in the project directory named `os-image`.

-To run the program using Qemu, use `make run`.

 To clean the project, removing all intermediate object and raw binary files, as well as the final os image, use `make clean`.

 To run the OS in Qemu, use `qemu-system-x86_64.exe image` or `make run`.